reutermj/blank-to-bazel/rules.md

 - Base all suggested improvements to rules.new.md on actual conversion experience, not speculation
 - Preserve existing rules even if they're not used in the current translation
 - **Avoid redundancy** - focus on adding rules to the section where they're most relevant and avoid duplicating content across multiple sections
-5. **Produce a detailed conversion log** - Create a comprehensive log file called bazel-conversion.md documenting the conversion process specific to this project.
+5. **5.
+Produce a detailed conversion log** - Create a comprehensive log file called `conversion-log.md` documenting the conversion process specific to this project.
 This log should capture project-specific challenges, solutions, and decisions made during the conversion to aid future conversions of updated versions of the same project.
-Include details such as:
-   - Project-specific build patterns encountered
-   - Dependency resolution challenges and solutions
-   - Source modifications made and why they were necessary
-   - Build target organization decisions
-   - Test configuration adaptations
-   - Any project-specific workarounds or customizations
+- Document every build configuration translation with exact source-to-target mappings:
+  * **Original Source**: Complete original build system configuration (CMake, Make, etc.)
+  * **Bazel Translation**: Corresponding Bazel BUILD rule(s)
+  * **Mapping Rationale**: Why this specific translation approach was chosen
+  * **Discovery Process**: How you identified what the original build system was doing
+- For every source file that required modification:
+  * **Original Source Code**: Exact original code block that needed changes
+  * **Output Source Code**: Exact output code block
+  * **Modification Rationale**: Why the change was necessary for Bazel compatibility
+  * **Discovery Process**: Step-by-step process of how you discovered this change was needed (what failed, what errors occurred, how you diagnosed the issue)
+  * **Failure Symptoms**: Specific error messages or behaviors that led to identifying the need for this change
+- For every file that was moved, renamed, or restructured:
+  * **File Movement Mapping**: Original location → New location
+  * **Movement Rationale**: Why the move was necessary for Bazel
+  * **Discovery Process**: How you identified the need for the move (what constraint or requirement drove this)
+  * **Impact Analysis**: What other files or configurations were affected by this move
+- Document every interaction during the conversion process (except the initial prompt with this rules file):
+  * **Human Prompt**: Exact prompt text given to the agent
+  * **Prompt Purpose**: Why this specific prompt was necessary at this point in the conversion
+  * **Agent Response Summary**: Key outcomes, actions taken, or solutions provided by the agent
+  * **Success/Failure**: Whether the prompt achieved its intended goal
+  * **Follow-up Required**: What additional prompts or iterations were needed
 6. **Update module index** - Add an entry to `module-index.md` documenting the converted module for future reference.
 The entry should include:
    - The `bazel_dep` declaration needed to depend on this converted module
    - A list of the main public targets that other conversions would typically want to depend on
-   - Brief descriptions of what each public target provides
-   - Any notable configuration or usage considerations specific to this module

 ## Detailing future improvements